kin027/aerogap/README.md

 ### Why I Built This

 I'm an avgeek (aviation enthusiast) and data nerd.
-While I love to take connecting flights even when nonstop service exists ([not too long ago I flew DFW to ABQ via...
+While I love to take connecting flights even when nonstop service exists ([I once flew DFW to ABQ via...
 ORD](https://my.flightradar24.com/kin_on_a_plane)), I'm also aware that many passengers in the system are forced to connect simply because nonstop options don't exist.

 This reality hits me every time I look around the cabin while munching on my obligatory [inflight fruit and cheese plate](https://news.alaskaair.com/alaska-airlines/most-popular-fruit-cheese-platters-national-cheese-day-2021/).
 I always wonder where the other passengers on my flights connect to or from, especially if a consistent stream of passengers on the same flight all want to reach the same unserved destination, but can't and instead are forced to take [_Tour de O'Hare_](https://www.reddit.com/r/unitedairlines/comments/1uup4bw/first_lap_of_the_ord_500_almost_complete_think_we/) while they connect in Chicago.
-To me, finding those gaps is true food for thought (although the Tillamook sharp cheddar is also pretty good).
+To me, finding those nonstop service gaps is true food for thought (although the Tillamook sharp cheddar is also pretty good).

 ### Key Insights

 The difference between a profitable airline and one facing bankruptcy could simply be in network planning.
 Unserved O&D (origin and destination) pairs may present significant market opportunities, especially if one end of the route is an airline hub.

 So, when I ran my analysis on my home airport of Portland (PDX), a rapidly expanding hub for Alaska Airlines, unlike some others for the airline (_cough cough_ SFO), some of the results didn't surprise me.
 For example, a top unserved market from PDX during certain months was New Orleans (MSY).
-However, in January 2025, [Alaska launched seasonal PDX-MSY service](https://news.alaskaair.com/loyalty/alaska-airlines-launches-seasonal-daily-flight-between-portland-and-new-orleans/), which ended in May of that year.
-As that seasonal flight returned in January 2026, MSY dropped off the chart in the same month.
-Similarly, Tampa (TPA) consistently sits as a top unserved market from Portland, except for November and December 2025, when Alaska runs seasonal flights between the two.
+However, in January 2025, [Alaska launched seasonal PDX-MSY service that would last between January and May](https://news.alaskaair.com/loyalty/alaska-airlines-launches-seasonal-daily-flight-between-portland-and-new-orleans/).
+As a result, from the start of the data timeline (July 2025), MSY consistently stayed on the chart until January 2026, when Alaska restarted seasonal service.
+Similarly, Tampa (TPA) consistently sits as a top unserved market from Portland, except for November and December 2025, when Alaska ran seasonal flights linking the cities.

 Other results, however, surprised me.
 I didn't know that some of the top unserved markets from PDX at various times included Baltimore (BWI), Philadelphia (PHL), and St. Louis (STL).
-I'm guessing the network planners at Alaska knew about this too, because in May 2026, [the airline launched new nonstop service to all three airports](https://news.alaskaair.com/destinations/alaska-airlines-adds-13-new-routes/), so we can expect them to also drop off the chart once the data rolls in.
+I'm guessing the network planners at Alaska knew about this too, because in May 2026, [the airline launched new nonstop service to all three airports](https://news.alaskaair.com/destinations/alaska-airlines-adds-13-new-routes/), so we can expect them to drop off the chart once the data rolls in.

 Of course, network planners evaluate factors beyond demand to justify new routes, but I just thought it was cool to see a major airline act on the same unserved markets that my analysis found.
 And it's also a great time to be a PDX-based Alaska flyer, of which I am one.
 (Did I mention those fruit and cheese plates?) ✈️